 - Drunk Driving (OWI, Super Drunk Driving with .17 or more, OWI 3rd)

-- Drug Crimes (mostly possession analogues, marijuana, heroin)
+- Drug Crimes (analogues/heroin/cocaine/MDMA)

-- Assault Crimes (misdemeanors and felony assault)
+- Assault Crimes (misdemeanor and felony assault)

 - Traffic Crimes (DWLS, leaving scene of accident, reckless driving)